ALex-Everett-Liu/better-graph-view/README.md

 # better-graph-view
+A better local graph view for your note-taking jouney.
 Inspired by Roam graph overview and Obsidian graph view.

 Example 2D plot: